workadventure/simple-peer/README.md

 #### Simple WebRTC video, voice, and data channels

-This package is a more up to date version of feross's simple-peer, it does away with node:stream and node:buffer in favor of streamx and Uint8Array, making the module a lot smaller, additionally it provides `@thaunknown/simple-peer/lite.js` which is the same peer implementation, but without MediaTrack and MediaStream handling, just pure Uint8/String data.
+This package is a more up to date version of feross's simple-peer, it uses `EventEmitter` and `Uint8Array` instead of node streams and buffers, making the module lighter and fully compatible with browser bundlers like Vite.
+It provides `@thaunknown/simple-peer/lite.js` which is the same peer implementation, but without MediaTrack and MediaStream handling, just pure Uint8/String data.

-It's fully backwards compatible with feross's version.
+> **Breaking change:** This version no longer extends `Duplex` stream.
+The `pipe()` method is not available.
+Use `peer.on('data', ...)` and `peer.send()` / `peer.write()` instead.

 ## features